This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 No trip to London Bridge is complete without visiting The Shard, the UK’s tallest building.
 Loved and loathed by locals in equal measure (as it dominates the skyline no matter where you are), there are several ways to visit including the viewing gallery a the top, a Time Out Silent Disco – on this visit, we decided to save ourselves the hefty viewing gallery admission fee and went for a drink in Aquashard, located on the 32nd floor.

 We hadn’t booked in advance, but luckily managed to find a table near to the bar (but not directly next to a window).
-If you want to guarantee yourself a great view, maybe book dinner in the restaurant or go for afternoon tea, or you can pay £32 to access the viewing deck on the top floor (free with a London Pass).
+If you want to guarantee yourself a great view, maybe book dinner in the restaurant or go for afternoon tea, or you can pay £32 to access the viewing deck on the top floor.

 Disclaimer: This is a collaborative blog post with Hotels. com.
 The spending money for our day out in London Bridge was gifted by Hotels. com, but all views are our own.